 What is being delivered

-- Tree Replanting Plan to restore European and Indigenous trees and vegetation
+- Tree Replanting Plan to restore Indigenous and European trees and vegetation

-- Planning is underway for the construction of new roofed accommodation at Buchan Caves Reserve.
+- Planning is underway for new roofed accommodation in Buchan Caves Reserve.

-- Rebuilding of two bridges to provide vehicle access to the currently closed Fairy Cave
+- Construction of two bridges to provide vehicle access to Royal and Fairy Caves

 - Decontamination works

 - Repairs to the playground and picnic facilities

 - Repairs to Royal Cave entrance retaining wall

 - Extensive hazardous tree removal